scottdejonge/scottdejonge.github.io/src/case-studies/login.md

 ## Overview

 Accessibility is crucial for an NDIS registered online platform.
 The login page is the front-door to a web application, and sets expectations for the rest of the user experience.
-Delivering accessible, and efficient login page requires reducing friction and complexity.
+Delivering an accessible, and efficient login page requires reducing friction and complexity.
 The primary method to minimise effort is to reduce user input.

-## Objective
+### Objective

 Improve login user experience by reducing page impressions and time spent on page.